HenryNovoa/react-meetups/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.
+Launches the unit test runner in the interactive watch mode.

+### `npm test:e2e`

+Runs cypress to excecute the end to end tests

 ### `npm run build`